lupyuen/lupyuen.github.io/src/forgejo.md

 git --no-pager log -1
 popd

-## If Not Identical: We have a problem
+## If Not Identical: We have a problem, need to Hard-Revert the Commits
 if [[ "$downstream_commit2" != "$upstream_commit" ]]; then
   echo "Sync Failed: Upstream and Downstream Commits don't match!" ; exit 1 fi